lindeskar/tf-class-intermediate/README.md

 - Syntax errors - modify the code to generate syntax errors
 - Validation errors - refer to an invalid resource
 - Provider errors - ex. write file to a bucket that does not exist

+### 08 - Data and Variables

+Work with variable types and to output data from them.
+Also try adding more outputs for specific or modified data.